LucasDelfino92/morrowindsharp/mwtools.md

 - Go to **Mods -> Save as ..**
 - Remove the **Clean** prefix from the plugin name and save it, **overwriting** the original .esp.

-The newly edited plugin will be found in the mod's installation folder inside Mod Organizer 2\mods\.
+The newly edited plugin will have overwritten the original plugin.

 ### TES3Merge